barumau/panlingue/eng/darse.md

 ### Exercises

-Try translating these sentences from English to Pandunia.
+Try translating these sentences from English to Panlingue.

-1. Do you speak Pandunia?
+1. Do you speak Panlingue?
-2. Yes, I speak Pandunia.
+2. Yes, I speak Panlingue.
 3. Does the mother drink coffee?
 4. No, she doesn't drink coffee.
 5. Does she eat soup?